A Massachusetts lab scandal could mean 23,000 dropped drug convictions

 Related: Rogue East Cleveland Cops Framed Dozens of Drug Suspects

-Many likely did commit the offenses, but many did not, defense lawyers say.
+Many of those convicted through Dookhan's work likely did commit the offenses, but many did not, defense lawyers say.
 All of them are now burdened with dubious convictions that have made it difficult to find jobs and housing or to obtain student loans, the lawyers say.
 Some defendants were convicted of more serious crimes, and the drug convictions were used to stiffen their sentences.
 Non-citizens have been threatened with deportation.

 Civil rights advocates say the case has exposed the folly of aggressive enforcement of low-rung drug offenders, many of whom are addicts in need of treatment.